Society has asked a lot of data centres and the digital infrastructure during the pandemic, and, generally, they have delivered.

 There is no shortage of standards for energy efficiency, such as the European Union code for energy efficiency in data centres.

 Voluntary industry initiatives − such as the “Climate Neutral Data Centre Pact” in Europe between cloud infrastructure providers and data centre operators, which agreed to make European data centres in Europe climate neutral by 2030 − are a step in the right direction.

 More organisations are committing to reducing their carbon emissions or even, like Microsoft, which has promised to become carbon ”negative” by 2030 − meaning that the software company will remove more carbon from the atmosphere than it produces.

-Advances in technologies such as “liquid cooling” in which Vertiv is a market leader, may help data centres reduce their carbon emissions.
+Advances in technologies such as “liquid cooling” may help data centres reduce their carbon emissions.
 Liquid cooling requires less energy to cool data centres than using air to control temperatures.
 The technology is at an early stage and is currently not widely used.
 However, it is expected to grow fast in the next three years.